julisbf/100-days-of-code/log.md

 **Today's Progress**: Redo the CSS Grid layout.
 Finished chapter 3 of Designing for Performance.

 **Thoughts:** Images are the ones which increase page load time.
 "Schedule a routine check for your site to see what images can be reused, combined, or re-exported in a different format".
 And also reducing their request help to reduce page load time.

+## R1D34 May 10, 2018
+**Today's Progress**: Started with Vue.js course in Udemy.
+Watched Getting Started and using VueJS to Intereact with the DOM.

+**Thoughts:** In the last exercise point 4, it was confusing that you need it to leave empty the input in order to have a false statement, since the DOM returns a string and not a boolean.
+Still all the manipulation is a little confused but I think with more practice will get used it.
+Looking forward to build something with it.